Sitecore/sitecore-ios-sdk/README.md

 The following procedure describes this scenario:

-*1. Install the Sitecore Mobile SDK.*
+1. Install the Sitecore Mobile SDK.

-*2. Create an XCode project.*
+2. Create an XCode project.

-*3. Create a tab bar menu.
-For more information about creating a tab bar menu, see the chapter Using the API.*
+3. Create a tab bar menu.
+For more information about creating a tab bar menu, see the chapter *Using the API*.

-*4. Extend the project with the following code:*
+4. Extend the project with the following code:

 	ViewController.m